rc-tsai/gis-portfolio/Suitability Analysis for Bald Eagle.md

 _Tree canopy cover_\
 I clip the tree canopy cover raster by using the Georgia state boundary as a clipping feature.
 The preferred condition of tree canopy cover was found to range from 20 to 60 percent (Peterson, 1986).
-The screenshot on the left-hand side shows each cell's tree canopy cover percentage (0 to 100%).
+The image on the left-hand side shows each cell's tree canopy cover percentage (0 to 100%).
 The one on the right-hand side is reclassified.

 |Tree Canopy Cover|Reclassify Tree Canopy Cover|
 |:-:|:-:|